gurugrit/BerkeleyMLAI-Module5-Practical-Exercises/README.md

 ![Image](graphplots/CoffeeHouseAndOccupationMapping.png)

-**B. Coffee House Coupons Acceptance and Occupation Factor:** Interestingly people with no or some college education possibly seem to socialize a lot than the one with a bit of higher education, student community are also more on the acceptance side of the graph.
+**B. Coffee House Coupons Acceptance and Occupation Factor:** Interestingly people with no or some college education, unemployed possibly seem to socialize a lot than the one with a bit of higher education, student community are also more on the acceptance side of the graph.
 <br>
 <br>